Simple configuration access

 pip install -r requirements.txt

-for testing.
+We use pytest for testing.
 Run the following command to execute the tests:

 pytest